Yoga for Vagus Nerve, Sympathetic Nervous System Activation

 Sympathetic Nervous System Explained

-Autonomic nervous system is the network of neurons – nerve cells – which is responsible for the receiving, processing, and responding to the impulses automatically, without the involvement of the involvement of the brain.
+Autonomic nervous system is the network of neurons – nerve cells – which are responsible for the receiving, processing, and responding to the impulses automatically, without the involvement of the involvement of the brain.
 Most of the automated responses are handled at the spinal cord levels itself, sections of the brain (thinking) do not have any role to play in its functioning.
 This system comprises of two major, but antagonistic subsystems; parasympathetic nervous system, and the sympathetic nervous system.
 The parasympathetic nervous system has calming, relaxing effect on the body while the sympathetic nervous system is responsible for the opposite effect to it, inducing alertness, and preparing the body for handling exigencies by activating the flight or fight response.
 The construct of the sympathetic nervous system originates as shorter preganglionic neurons in the thoracic spine region which synapse – join- with the post ganglionic neurons in a ganglia.
 The longer post ganglionic neurons join to reach the remotest corners of the body.
 The sympathetic impulse is relayed through these neurons via a series of chemical, or neurotransmitters released at different sections of this relay, each one being activated by the previous chemical released.
 Preganglionic neurons release acetylcholine at the synapse in the ganglia, which to actuate the nicotinic acetylcholine receptors located on the postganglionic neuron.
 These activated receptors release norepinephrine which actuates specific receptors on the target tissues for evincing the desired response.

 The efferent messages – the chemical impulses which travel from the spinal cord to the target tissue - stimulate processes like increasing the heart rate, shutting off the digestive system, dilate the bronchial tubes for accommodating more oxygen rich air, dilate pupils, constrict the blood vessels for spiking the blood pressure, and activating perspiration.
 Afferent messages are the signals which travel from the receptors of the external threats to the spinal cord for eliciting the efferent response from it.
 Sympathetic nervous system is responsible for maintaining a balance state - homeostasis – within various organ systems within the body.
 The sympathetic responses are about action, like the ones which get activates just before one wakes up from a long slumber , or relaxation state of the body which is antagonistic to the sympathetic response.
 The sympathetic response of flight or fight is actuated by diverting the flow of blood – constricting the blood vessels leading to – from the organ activities which are not essential for survival to the ones which will feed the physical intensity of the flight ,or fight response.
 An over active sympathetic nervous system can overshoot the heart rate causing failure of the heart functions, cause vascular spasms, and hypertension.